 Distributors are responsible for transmitting gas and electricity to your home by maintaining pipes, meters, powerlines and poles.
 They don’t set the prices you pay; they charge providers for the electricity or gas service.
 Then, providers determine the supply and usage charges that apply to you as a customer.

-You can see which energy providers retail electricity by reviewing the list below.
+If you’re looking to compare electricity providers in South Australia, you can see which energy providers retail electricity by reviewing the list below.

 Compare the Market does not compare energy products from all providers on this list as we do not compare all brands in the market or all products offered by all brands.
 Information about the partners we currently compare is available here.

-The information provided above is based in the postcode of 5000 and is accurate as of 3 December 2024.
+The information provided above is based in the postcode of 5000 and is accurate as of 6 March 2025.
 Data sourced from the Australian Energy Regulator (AER).

 If you’re looking for energy companies that offer both electricity and gas in Adelaide, we’ve created a list below; however, not all providers may offer both types of energy in every suburb.